Amitmund/amitmund/docs/Ansible/ansibleNote1.rst

 - python2-jmespath
 - sshpass

-Also its a good to have git, as we can manage the version of our ansible playbook.
+Also its a good to have git, as we can manage the version of our ansible playbook.:

 - sudo yum -y install git

 --------------